 This is not a comprehensive list and the Hazy Library and Learning Center reserves the right to address perceived negative conduct as necessary.

-All clientele using the Hazy Library and Learning Center are expected to comply with and abide university and Library policies and state and federal laws.
+All clientele using the Hazy Library and Learning Center are expected to comply with and abide by university and Library policies and state and federal laws.

 Only registered service animals are permitted inside.
 (APPM 1.24)